| |

 - The proctor will

-receive a package containing instructions, a sealed envelope
+receive a package containing instructions and a sealed envelope

 containing the written examination (do not open until time of